gitlabhq/gitlabhq/doc/raketasks/import.md

 However, existing repositories were not migrated to include this path.

-The following are importable as bare repositories:
+Bare repositories are importable if the following events occurred to the repository in GitLab 10.4 and later:

-- Created in hashed storage in v10.4+
+- Created
-- Migrated to hashed storage in v10.4+
+- Migrated to hashed storage
-- Renamed in v10.4+
+- Renamed
-- Transferred to another namespace in v10.4+
+- Transferred to another namespace
-- Ancestor renamed in v10.4+
+- Ancestor renamed
-- Ancestor transferred to another namespace in v10.4+
+- Ancestor transferred to another namespace

-The following are **not** importable as bare repositories:
+Bare repositories are **not** importable by GitLab 10.4 and later when all the following are true about the repository:

+- It was created in GitLab 10.3 or earlier.
-- Created in or migrated to hashed storage in v10.3 or earlier, and was not renamed or transferred in v10.4+, and whose ancestor namespaces were not renamed or transferred in v10.4+.
+- It was not renamed, transferred, or migrated to hashed storage in GitLab 10.4 and later.
+- Its ancestor namespaces were not renamed or transferred in GitLab 10.4 and later.

 There is an [open issue to add a migration to make all bare repositories importable](https://gitlab.com/gitlab-org/gitlab-ce/issues/41776).